trygvea/embeddings-node/README.md

 `npm run index 100`

 ## Searching
-Check if there are any rock artists amoung our indexed data:
+Check if there are any rock artists among our indexed data:

-`npm run search "rock artist"`
+`npm run search "Rock artist"`

 Sample output from my 1000 random indexed articles:
 ```